Property owned by the Central People's Government in Hong Kong: Newman Investment Company Information

 Companies in Hong Kong are required to fill out a NAR1 Annual Return form every year, and submit it to the Companies Registry.
 For a small fee, anybody can perform a lookup on any registered company.
 In Newman Investment's February 2020 Annual Return (NAR1), it lists the Company Secretary as Xiao Xiaosan, and the four remaining directors as Chen Zhibin, Li Xuhong, Sun Zhongxin, and Chen Dunzhou.
 According to SCMP, directors of Newman have been officials from the Liaison Office's Administration and Finance Department.

 Residential Properties

 In April 2020, Demosisto distributed a press release and map, showing the extent of property purchases by the Liaison Office and Newman Investment.
 In the press release, it was shown that as of the end of February 2019, 722 residential units had been purchased, with 156 purchased by the Liaison Office, and the remaining 566 purchased through Newman Investment.
 Of the 566 properties purchased by Newman, 542 were found with an exact address, and the remaining 24 have no exact address that could be found by Demosisto.

 Office Properties

-The Liaison Office and Newman own 12 offices around Hong Kong; many are used by pro-Beijing organizations, such as the DAB.
+The Liaison Office and Newman own 12 offices around Hong Kong; many are used by pro-Beijing organisations, such as the DAB.